christopher-parrish/sas_viya/python/xgboost/readme.md

 The script xgboost_pythonScore.py includes these 2 lines of code.

-The script xgboost_python_origScore.py is the score code that is generated automatically with sasclt/pzmm and does not includes these 2 ilnes of code.
+The script xgboost_python_origScore.py is the score code that is generated automatically with sasctl/pzmm and does not include these 2 ilnes of code.